 At Trethowans we get involved in helping charities in a number of ways, from participating in fund raising activities, hosting fund raising initiatives, supporting charitable events and making donations right through to our monthly dress down collection in aid of our nominated charities.

-We currently support three specific charities that are local to our offices – The Joe Glover Trust, Naomi House and Julia's House.
+We currently support three specific charities that are local to our offices – The Joe Glover Trust, Naomi House and Chestnut Nursery.
 These charities provide invaluable support and services and we are proud to be associated with them.